Gotham-Citizen/Meme-Generator/README.md

 - 🖼️ **Random Meme Templates** - Fetches the full meme list from the Imgflip API and cycles through random templates (never repeating the current image twice in a row)
 - 📝 **Flexible Text Editing** - Edit the default top and bottom text, plus add as many custom text boxes as you like
 - ➕ **Add/Remove Text Boxes** - Click "+ Add Text Box" to insert a new editable text box, or click the "×" button to remove one
-- 🖱️ **Drag & Drop** - Reposition the top text, bottom text, or any custom text box by dragging it anywhere over the meme image
+- 🖱️ **Drag & Drop** - Reposition the top text, bottom text, or any custom text box by dragging it anywhere over the meme image (works on both desktop and touch screens)
 - 📏 **Editable Font Size** - Increase/decrease font size with +/− buttons, or click directly on the font size display to type a custom value (clamped between 0.5rem and 5rem)
 - 🎯 **Smart Placeholder Behavior** - Text fields clear on focus if they still hold the default placeholder text, and restore the default if left empty on blur
 - 🔄 **Image Cycling** - Get a new meme image while preserving all your text, positions, and font sizes